robmckinnon/morph/README.md

     require 'morph'
 ```

-Tested to work with Ruby 1.8 - 2.3, JRuby 9, and Rubinius 3.
+Tested to work with Ruby 2.2 - 2.6.

 ## Morph creating classes `from_json`